sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

 avatar: ../../images/avatar-cartoon_pk.png
 ---

+## Before I Begin...

 I had the fortune of living in Korea from 2013 - 2015.
 During that time, I enjoyed experiencing all that the country had to offer, and learned alot about the societal & cultural norms that dominated its modern society.
 Two years doesn't make me an expert on this subject matter, but it was plenty of time for me to observe and come to my own conclusions.
 And so, here are some aspects of Korean culture that confused the shit out of me...

 ## The Age heirachy

 Age means a great deal in Korean culture.
 Simply being older, means entitlement to unconditional respect, formal addressment, and priority in most social and political agendas (opinions, benefits, etc).

 In many ways, I oppose this age-based value system.
-To me, its miscorrelating a linear numerical value (age) with wisdom.
-While being older certainly represents more lived opportunities for growth and development, it doesn't necessarily equate to greater depth of knowledge and insight.
-Having opportunites vs learning from them are significant differences.
+To me, its assuming that age and wisdom follow a positive linear correlation.
+While being older certainly represents more lived opportunities for growth and development, actually learning from them is the bridge to greater insight and wisdom.
+Having opportunites is important, but improving upon them is the difference.

-Personally, I am in support for respect and decency to be measured on a merocratic system.
-Meaning, your social value and worth should be tied to your character and personal accomplishments rather than age.
+I support the idea of respect through a meritocracy, which is a strong core American belief.
+It's not perfect, but it has developed arguably the most diverse and perhaps one of the richest nations in history.

 ## KPop & KDrama